vbucode/word-vector/README.md

 requrements: use tokenize from my repository

-module to make vector zero one, tf-idf, tf, idf
+module to make vector zero one, tf, idf, tf-idf